NannyML/nannyml/docs/datasets/california.rst

 The ``reference`` dataframe represents the reference :term:`Data Period` and the ``analysis`` dataframe represents the analysis period.
-The ``analysis_target`` dataframe contains the targets for the analysis period that is provided separately.
+The ``analysis_target`` dataframe contains the targets for the analysis period, which is provided separately.

 .. _California Housing Dataset: https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html